-• The SEN Governor is Suzi Colley.

-• The SENCo reports to the SEN Governor every term to inform her about the progress of children with special educational needs or disabilities; this report does not refer to individual children and confidentiality is maintained at all times.

-• The SEN Governor reports to the Governors to keep them informed.

-• The Governors agree priorities for spending within the special educational needs budget with the overall aim that all children receive the support they need in order to make progress.
+- The SEN Governor is Mr D Walton. - The SENDCo reports to the SEN Governor every term to inform her about the progress of children with special educational needs or disabilities; this report does not refer to individual children and confidentiality is maintained at all times. - The SEN Governor reports to the Governors to keep them informed. - The Governors work with the headteacher to agree priorities for spending within the special educational needs budget with the overall aim that all children receive the support they need in order to make progress.